IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    .. image:: led-sensor-pcb.png

-   #.
    The red lines in the layout are called tracks or traces.
 They are the same as wires in schematic.

-   #.
    The two big yellow filled-in circles on RV1 are called pads.

-   #.
-The other yellow circles with middle holes are called
+   The other yellow circles with middle holes are not-plated through holes.
+In this particular design, they're part of the mounting structure of the potentiometer.

 #.
 Move the op amp on the board.
 Move components by mousing over them and
    typing 'm'.
 To rotate, type 'r'.
 Click to place back down.